U.S. Semiconductor Defect Inspection Equipment Market Share & Trend Report 2026-2034

 A few of the key players in the market are Applied Materials, Inc.; Camtek; Hitachi High-Tech Corporation; HORIBA Group; KLA Corporation; Komatsu NTC.; Merck KGaA; Onto Innovation; PDF Solutions; and Toray Group.

-The machine learning and AI segment is expected to register the highest CAGR from 2025 to 2034, fueled by rising chip complexity and data-intensive inspection environments are accelerating the adoption of machine learning and AI algorithms in defect inspection systems.
+The machine learning and AI segment is expected to register the highest CAGR of 10.1% from 2026 to 2034, fueled by rising chip complexity and data-intensive inspection environments are accelerating the adoption of machine learning and AI algorithms in defect inspection systems.